Aug 15, 1960

 East and West Berlin: A Study in Free vs. Controlled Economy

-Shenoy contrasts the results produced in the two halves of Berlin, one under communism and the other capitalism, to show planning is not required for growth.
+Shenoy contrasts the results produced in the two halves of Berlin, one under communism and the other capitalism.

 In this article, B. R. Shenoy—one of India’s most prominent free-market economists—talks about the differences in the economic models followed by East and West Germany.
 Shenoy, a key critic of state planning, demonstrates the futility of planning and centrally controlled economies and remarks that the German experience serves as a reminder to India and its policy-makers of the necessity of economic freedom.